 With a cushy sole, these are another great pick for walking around all day.
 In the summer, wear them with short dresses or shorts, and in the fall and winter, try them with wide leg jeans or trousers.

-I recently purchased these New Balance sneakers and I will find any excuse to wear them; they’re so springy and comfy.
+I have these New Balance sneakers and I will find any excuse to wear them; they’re so springy and comfy.

 Flat Sandals with a Strap Around the Heel

 If your feet get hot quickly and/or the thought of wearing closed-toe shoes in 80 degrees plus 80% humidity scares you, I get it.
-Wear the flat sandals, girlfriend.
+Wear the sandals.

-If you’re going to wear sandals in NYC, however, make sure they have a back strap that goes around your heel.
+However, if you’re going to wear sandals walking all day in NYC, I highly recommend a pair with a back strap that goes around your heel.

 I’d say the only subway sandals rule exception to this is Birkenstocks.
-I love wearing my Birkenstock sandals in NYC, and since the footbed has a raised edge, your foot is less likely to slip.
+I love wearing my Birkenstock sandals in NYC, and since the footbed has a raised edge, your foot is less likely to slip out of the show.
 The Arizona style is my favorite style for a quick walk to my local coffee shop or if I need to run errands a few subway stops from my apartment.

 Low Heels or Block Heels